aduth/hpq/README.md

 Given a markup string or DOM element, creates an object aligning with the shape of the matchers object, or the value returned by the matcher.

-`attr( selector: string, name: string ): Function`
+`attr( selector: ?string, name: string ): Function`

 Generates a function which matches node of type selector, returning an attribute by name if the attribute exists.
+If no selector is passed, returns attribute of the query element.

-`prop( selector: string, name: string ): Function`
+`prop( selector: ?string, name: string ): Function`

 Generates a function which matches node of type selector, returning an attribute by property if the attribute exists.
+If no selector is passed, returns property of the query element.

 `html( selector: ?string ): Function`